 - A bulldozer can exert a huge force, pushing material along the ground

-- A huge force is produced by the engines of a rocket lifting it up into orbit
+- A huge force or thrust is produced by the engines of a rocket lifting it up into orbit

 - When you push against a wall, the wall pushes back.
-If you try to compress a spring, the spring tries to expand.
-When you stand on the ground, it supports you.
+If you try to compress a spring, the spring tries to expand and pushes back against your hand.
+When you stand on the ground, it pushes up and supports you.
 All these are examples of reactive forces.
 They don't exist without an active force.
 See (Newton's laws below)

 - If the unlike poles of two magnets are brought together (N and S), the magnets will attract each other.
 However, if two like poles are moved close together (N and N or S and S), the magnets will repel